ianozsvald/data_science_delivered/README.md

         - a sane schema
             - reasonable value ranges
             - sensible between-table relationships are represented
-            - no lies!
+            - no (or few) lies in the data!
-            - sensible use of `null` and `0` to represent missing or zero values
+            - sensible use of `null` and `0` to represent missing and zero values

     - R&D on dirty data
         - transform the raw dirty data into a cleaned research-ready dataset